Gus Fring: Season 6

 Convinced that Lalo is alive, Gus takes precautions including wearing a bulletproof vest under his clothes and carrying a gun.
 While a body double takes his place in his home, Gus uses a tunnel system to enter a nearby house, which is revealed to be an operations center from which he oversees vast surveillance activities that scour Albuquerque for signs of Lalo.
 His belief that Lalo is alive causes Gus sleeplessness and distractions while working at his restaurant.
 Gus visits the construction site of his planned meth lab and inspects it carefully before hiding a handgun in the track of an excavator.

-Lalo kills Howard Hamlin at the apartment of Jimmy McGill and Kim Wexler, then provides Jimmy the address and description of the man he wants Jimmy to shoot.
+Lalo kills Howard Hamlin at the apartment of Jimmy McGill and Kim Wexler, then provides Jimmy the address and description of a man he wants Jimmy to shoot.
 Jimmy convinces Lalo to send Kim instead.
-Mike apprehends her at the front door of Gus' house, and she points out Gus' body double as the man Lalo wanted to be killed.
+Mike apprehends her at the front door of Gus's house, and she points out Gus's body double as the man Lalo wanted killed.
 Mike and his men leave for Jimmy and Kim's apartment, but when Kim tells Gus that Lalo agreed to send her instead of Jimmy, Gus recognizes the shooting is a distraction.
 He drives to Lavandería Brillante, where Lalo ambushes him and kills his bodyguards.
-Lalo is using a video camera to obtain evidence of Gus' planned meth lab for Don Eladio, which will prove Gus' disloyalty to the cartel.
-Lalo forces Gus at gunpoint to lead him to the site, Gus then insults Eladio and the Salamancas as Lalo videotapes him, but Gus' speech is a diversion that enables him to cause a power outage which turns off the lights.
-In the darkness, he reaches the handgun he hid previously and fires at Lalo.
-After turning the lights back on, he finds that he is wounded, but he has fatally wounded Lalo.
+Lalo is using a video camera to obtain evidence of Gus's planned meth lab for Don Eladio, which will prove Gus's disloyalty to the cartel.
+Lalo forces Gus at gunpoint to lead him to the site.
+Gus then insults Eladio and the Salamancas as Lalo videotapes him, but Gus's speech is a diversion that enables him to cause a power outage which turns off the lights.
+In the darkness, he reaches the handgun he had hid previously and fires at Lalo.
+After turning the lights back on, he finds that he is wounded, but that he has fatally wounded Lalo.
 As Gus is treated at home, Mike supervises the burial of Lalo and Howard beneath the meth lab.

 Hector contacts Don Eladio with information about Lalo's survival and subsequent disappearance, and claims Gus killed Lalo.
 Eladio meets with Juan Bolsa, Gus, Hector, Marco, and Leonel.
-Gus denies Hector's allegations and since there is no proof that Lalo survived, Eladio accepts that he was killed in the first assassination attempt.
+Gus refuses to respond to Hector's allegations and, since there is no proof that Lalo survived, Eladio accepts that he was killed in the first assassination attempt.
 To keep peace between Hector and Gus, Eladio divides between them the drug territory around Albuquerque.
 After returning to the U.S., Gus tells Mike to immediately re-start work on the planned meth lab.
 Gus later patronizes a restaurant where he converses pleasantly with David, his favorite sommelier.
 When David leaves to retrieve a rare bottle to show Gus, Gus cuts his visit short and leaves the restaurant.